MyNameIsAditya/ViolinLessons/README.md

 ## Purpose

-I designed a web page template that can be used for webistes focused around an education in music.
+I designed a web page template that can be used for websites focused around an education in music.

 ## Pictures